Free online learning resources parents can feel good about

 Borrow movies, music, ebooks, and audiobooks on your phone, tablet, computer, or TV.
 To get started create a free account on hoopla.com.
 Search for your local library.
 If they are a participant, simply enter your library card number and start reading!
 We’ve linked the apps for both iOS and Android devices for you right here.

 Podcasts are a great alternative to books while still offering valuable literacy skills.
 They’re perfect for quiet time or for the pre-readers in your household.
 A favorite podcast in our house is Wow in the World (WOW).
 WOW is a free podcast series produced by NPR that dives into current events, science and technology.
 Each episode is 25 minutes long.
 You subscribe for free through the App Store, Google Play, Spotify and the NPR website.

 Prodigy is a no-cost math app with a wizard theme!
 Kids earn badges and a wizard name as they complete math challenges along their journey.
 Kids love the video-game-style interface.
 Parents love it because the content is tailored to state and grade level math standards.
 What more could you ask for?

 Prodigy can be played online and is also available in the app store.

 Minecraft is a kid favorite.
-Microsoft recently released free education content in the Minecraft Marketplace and made these educational worlds available for free through June 2020.
+Microsoft recently released free education content in the Minecraft Marketplace and made these educational worlds available for free.
 My kids have really enjoyed the Washington DC realm where kids can explore the monuments and tour the nation’s capital.